 7. more general science books if they have some focus on children exploring the natural world (a book specifically about Pluto is not a good fit, but a book about encouraging youth to explore their solar system and how to do so is a good fit)

-Authors and publishers: I would be delighted to hear about a new title of yours and the possibility of reviewing in on The Nature Book Nook.
-Contact me at email@example.com.
+Authors and publishers: We would be delighted to hear about a new title of yours and the possibility of sharing about it on our social media pages.
+Contact us at email@example.com.

-While some books I receive and review will find a home in my family’s home library, I will be donating others to my children’s school libraries or local Little Free Libraries, as well as offering some through giveaways via our social media pages (Facebook/Twitter/Instagram).
+While some books we receive and post about will find a home in our family’s home library, we plan to donate others to our children’s school libraries or local Little Free Libraries, as well as offering some through giveaways via our social media pages.

-* Note: when I link to Amazon I do so as an Amazon Associate, thereby receiving a very small amount of compensation for any purchases made through affiliate links.
+* Note: when we link to Amazon we do so as an Amazon Associate, thereby receiving a very small amount of compensation for any purchases made through affiliate links.
+If you wish for links to other purchasing sites to be included, please let us know.